 Book categories are a fine indicator of the main character’s age but most importantly, if it’s age appropriate for young readers.
-This way, when you have to pick up a book for your 10 year old cousin, the MG section at your local library will be a lifesaver.
+This way, when you have to pick up a book for your 10 year old cousin, the MG section at your local library will do the trick.

 Not sure if the novel you’ve written is MG?